 So what went wrong?
 It’s hard to know.
 You say you paid your driver $25 for a $10 ride, an extraordinarily generous tip.
 You mentioned that your driver was from Afghanistan and had been a translator for US troops.
 That’s a thoughtful gesture.
 I think something might have gotten lost in translation, though.
 For whatever reason, your $25 payment didn’t register in Uber’s system.

 I list a number for Uber, as well as the names and email addresses of Uber’s executives, on my nonprofit consumer advocacy site.
 I think a quick email to the company would have quickly fixed this double charge problem.
+Also, check out my ultimate guide to using Lyft, Uber and other ridesharing services, which contains more advice on how to avoid this problem.

 Most Uber transactions are problem-free, but occasionally I run into billing disputes like yours.
 You can resolve them by calmly putting them in writing and then patiently waiting for the company to respond.
 But meticulous record-keeping is also helpful.
 You might have asked your driver for a receipt, just in case you had to prove that you paid in cash.
 Even a hand-scribbled note might have helped you prevail in your payment dispute.